anand-kamble/mcp-instagram/PUBLISHING.md

 ### Workflow Fails with "Package name already exists"

-- The package name `insta-mcp` might be taken
+- The package name `mcp-instagram` might be taken
 - Change the name in `package.json` to something unique
 - Or contact npm support if it's your package